Australian friction-fire woods

 At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented a variety of types of Australian friction-fire wood, which are well suited for friction-fire lighting methods and tinder.
-The signature friction-fire method, which was exclusively used for many thousands of years in Australia, was and is the hand drill.
+The signature friction-fire method, exclusively used for thousands of years in Australia, was and is the hand drill.
+In addition to hand drilling, the fire saw dates back to ancient times in Australia.
 Bow drills were only introduced very recently by bushcraft enthusiasts from the West.

-For hand drill hearth boards and spindles, typically the same species of wood, if possible even from the same tree or shrub, should be used.
-The best wood for hand- and bow drill methods is a medium hard wood, which leaves a clear imprint when scratched with the thumbnail.
+For hand drill hearth boards and spindles, typically the same wood species, even from the same tree or shrub, should be used.
+The best wood for hand- and bow drill methods is medium to hard wood, which leaves a clear imprint when scratched with the thumbnail.

 Coastal hibiscus wood for friction fire lighting

-The best available Australian friction firewood is Coastal hibiscus (Hibiscus tiliaceus) and there are many other common names for it.
-The wood is uniformly dense, and lightweight, but still strong.
+The best available Australian friction firewood is Coastal hibiscus (Hibiscus tiliaceus), which has many other common names.
+The wood is uniformly dense and lightweight but still firm.
 Besides fire lighting, it was also used in former times as a replacement for bottle corks, fishing net floats, and others.
 The bark was and is used for strings and ropes.
-Next to Hibiscus tiliaceus there are about 100 other species of the genus Hibiscus native to Australia and all of them have suitable friction fire-lighting woods.
+Next to Hibiscus tiliaceus, there are about 100 other species of the genus Hibiscus native to Australia, and all of them have suitable friction fire-lighting woods.

 Grass trees wood for friction fire lighting

-Grass trees (Xanthorrhoea spp.) comprise around 30 different species in Australia and all of them develop long, straight flower spikes, which was already discussed in the post about ‘Spear shafts’ in Australia, which is linked here.
-In this post, it was mentioned that these shafts are used for hearth boards and spindles for friction fire methods and old flower stalks and fruits for tinder.
+Grass trees (Xanthorrhoea spp.) comprise around 30 different species in Australia.
+All of them develop long, straight flower spikes.
+This was already discussed in the post about ‘Spear shafts’ in Australia, which is linked here.
+This post mentioned that these shafts are used for hearth boards, spindles for friction fire methods, and old flower stalks and fruits for tinder.

-What has to be added is, that grass tree spike wood is exceptionally light and stringy and loses its strength immediately after contact with water.
+It must be added that grass tree spike wood is exceptionally light and stringy.
+It loses its strength immediately after contact with water.
 Therefore, when using a grass tree spindle for a bow drill, the bearing at the holding block should never be wetted.
 Means: Don’t spit into the bearing hole for lubrication, as this will disintegrate the spindle point within the bearing.

-There is one more necessity due to this light wood: friction at the contact area has NOT to be increased by increasing pressure, but by increasing the speed of turns.
-So, the bow has to be used in a very fast stroking action, and for hand drills, it needs very high rubbing speed; making it a bad choice for hand drills.
+Due to this light wood, there is one more necessity.
+The friction at the contact area should NOT be increased by increasing pressure but by increasing the speed of turns.
+So, the bow has to be used in a swift stroking action, and for hand drills, it needs a very high rubbing speed, making it a wrong choice.

-As grass tree hearth boards and spindles are wearing quickly, it is necessary to cut away the charred sides of the drilled hole in the hearth board after burning-in, to reduce sidewall friction.
+As grass tree hearth boards and spindles wear quickly, cutting away the charred sides of the drilled hole in the hearth board after burning-in is necessary to reduce sidewall friction.

 Red-flowered Kurrajong wood for friction fire lighting

 Another Australian friction firewood is from Red-flowered Kurrajong trees (Brachychiton megaphyllus).
-These Kurrajong trees are easily recognized, when all other plants are shedding their leaves and the red Kurrajong flowers stand out in all these yellowish-brown areas.
+These trees are easily recognized when all other plants are shedding their leaves.
+The red Kurrajong flowers stand out in all these yellowish-brown areas.
 Also, the pods with edible seeds are very conspicuous.
-Big black split-open pods with seeds reminding one of yellow corn inside.
-Kurrajong wood is hard and difficult to drill with.
-It will need a higher pressure for lighting a friction fire, but the sticks will also be holding up longer for future use.
+These are big black split-open pods with seeds reminding one of yellow corn inside.
+Kurrajong wood is hard to drill with.
+It will need a higher pressure to light a friction fire, but the sticks will also hold up longer for future use.

 Yellow Kapok wood for friction fire lighting

-Yellow Kapok (Cochlospermum fraseri) is very easy to spot in nature due to its unique fruits, which are filled with dense, white fibers.
-That’s also a good primary tinder in a ‘bird’s nest’.
-It furthermore has large, yellow, edible flowers which taste very pleasantly like butter.
+Yellow Kapok (Cochlospermum fraseri) is very easy to spot in nature due to its unique fruits, filled with dense, white fibers.
+That’s also an excellent primary tinder in a ‘bird’s nest’.
+It also has large, yellow, edible flowers that taste pleasantly like butter.

-After cutting shoots from Yellow Kapok, the wood should be dried for about ten days, and the wood contains lots of knots.
-It is not as easy to use for friction fire lighting as the woods mentioned before, as it is harder than other woods, and therefore needs both force on the block and speedy twisting.
+After cutting shoots from Yellow Kapok, the wood should be dried for about ten days.
+The wood contains lots of knots.
+It is not as easy for friction fire lighting as the woods mentioned before, as it is harder than other woods.
+Therefore, both force and speedy twisting are needed on the block.

-Australians call this invasive species also ‘Horehound’ (Hyptis suaveolens).
-This is either an annual or perennial weed emanating a minty aroma, which is growing up to 2 meters high.
-Its stems are straight, square, and quite strong when dry, but have got knobs, which should be smoothened before use.
+Australians also call this invasive species ‘Horehound’ (Hyptis suaveolens).
+This is an annual or perennial weed with a minty aroma growing up to 2 meters high.
+Its stems are straight, triangle-shaped, and quite firm when dry but have got knobs, which should be smoothened before use.
 It also has a relatively large pit inside the stem.

-Lighting a fire with a Hyptis spindle is relatively the most difficult job compared with other Australian friction firewood types.
+Lighting a fire with a Hyptis spindle is the most challenging job compared with other Australian friction firewood types.
 It needs pressure, speed, and hard skin on the hand palms.
 But it is readily available in all northern parts of Australia.

 Auxiliary pieces for friction fire lighting

-For catching the ember from either hand- or bow drill actions, normally either a hard, dry leaf will be set underneath the notch or a piece of bark.
-Predominantly paperbark (Melaleuca quinquenervia, commonly known as the broad-leaved paperbark) can be used due to its wide availability and pleasant haptic grip.
+Typically, a stiff, dry leaf or a piece of bark is set underneath the notch to catch the ember from either hand or bow drill actions.
+Paperbark (Melaleuca quinquenervia, commonly known as the broad-leaved paperbark) is the predominant material used due to its wide availability and pleasant haptic grip.

-For hand drills, a green piece of hardwood is necessary as a holding block, which in Australia could be any type of Acacia species.
+A green piece of hardwood is necessary for hand drills as a holding block; this could be any Acacia species in Australia.

 Processing grass for Tinder

-For tinder, commonly various species of dry grasses, especially spear grass, are used.
-As most of the time these grasses are quite coarse, they have to be processed through vigorous rubbing and twisting between both hands.
-This sounds easy, but it is hard and painful work, as there are often thorny blades and other stingy particles inside the grass bundle.
+Various dry grasses, especially spear grass, are commonly used for tinder.
+These grasses are usually pretty coarse, but they must be processed by vigorously rubbing and twisting between both hands.
+This sounds easy, but it is hard and painful work, as thorny blades and other stingy particles are often inside the grass bundle.
 This work demands hard skin on the hands.
 Rubbing grass bundles between both hands and twisting it around is not recommended for office warriors with soft hand skin.
-Gordon mentioned, that hands which have not buffed up grass for two weeks, are getting too soft.
+Gordon mentioned that their hands, which have not buffed up grass for two weeks, are getting too soft.

-After sufficiently buffing up the grass bundle, a depression should be formed inside, which is sprinkled with another tinder.
+After sufficiently buffing up the grass bundle, a depression should be formed inside, sprinkled with another tinder.
 Tinder’s – other than grasses – used in Australia are very varied:

-• Fibrous husks of various species of Livistona palms,
+• Fibrous husks of various species of Cabbage tree palms (Livistona sp.),

 • Stringy bark of various Eucalyptus “Stringy barks”,